The Road to Inner Peace: How Motorcycle Maintenance Can Help You Find Zen

 Air Filter Replacement

 Your motorcycle’s air filter prevents dirt and debris from getting in the engine.
 Over time, the filter collects more and more dirt and eventually will become clogged.
-Once filter can’t function properly, your motorcycle might experience a drop in performance.
+Once the filter can’t function properly, your motorcycle might experience a drop in performance.

 When you do manage it, replacement should be straightforward.
 Just take the old filter out and install the new one.
 Then, put any removed parts back in their places.

 None of this should be too complicated.
-But if you don’t feel comfortable taking apart your motorcycle, however, it’s okay to just hand the job off to a professional.
+But if you don’t feel comfortable taking apart your motorcycle, it’s okay to just hand the job off to a professional.

 Changing the Coolant